halilb/react-native-chess/README.md

+# Archived project.
+No maintenance.

+Lichess didn't have an API when I built this project years ago.
+So I had to reverse engineer their websocket communication.
+This has surprisingly worked well over the years until recently.

+So this project needs a rewrite using [Lichess API](https://lichess.org/api) and latest dependencies to work.
+I'm archiving it since I don't have any free time to invest nowadays.

+Thank you for your interest!

 # react-native-chess
 This is a simple chess client I built as a school project.
 It uses awesome [Lichess](https://lichess.org/) platform as backend and puzzle sources.